-Change of major requires approval of the academic advisor and the academic dean.
-Changes of Major forms are available from the registrar.
+A change of major requires approval of the academic advisor and the academic dean.
+The Change of Major Form is available from the Office of the Registrar or on Canvas.

 Course Cancellation

 The College may cancel any course because of insufficient enrollment or if the instructor unexpectedly becomes unavailable.
 Full refunds of applicable tuition are granted when the College cancels a course.